For more information contact:

 The search committee chair, the position’s supervisor, and/or the appointing authority may examine personnel files of top finalists who work or have worked at WSU (see BPPM 90.07).
 Contact HRS for more information.

-Interviewers should follow the advisory guidelines for conducting reference checks outlined on the the Staff Recruitment ToolKit website.
+Interviewers should follow the advisory guidelines for conducting reference checks outlined on the HRS Staff Recruitment ToolKit website.

 The department contacts HRS to determine if the position requires a preemployment background check in accordance with BPPM 60.16.
-If a background check is required, the hiring manager is responsible for notifying HRS after the finalist applicants are identified.
+If a background check is required, the HR Partner is responsible for notifying HRS after the finalist applicants are identified.

 HRS is responsible for initiating the background checks.